Arunsh4h/portfolio/content/about.md

-Hello, I'm Arun Shah, a seasoned Full Stack Web Developer with over 6 years of hands-on experience. .
+Hello, I'm a seasoned Full Stack Web Developer with over 6 years of hands-on experience.
 I specialize in a range of technologies, including React.js, WordPress, PHP, Next.js, Python, and React Native.
 Over the years, I've honed my skills by working on numerous ongoing projects, always seeking opportunities to automate and improve processes.
 Throughout my career, I've had the privilege of working on a variety of international projects, constantly expanding my knowledge and honing my skills.

 I have a knack for generating leads and possess expertise in CI/CD, Automation, Docker, Kubernetes, and various cloud technologies.
 What sets me apart is my meticulous attention to detail, ensuring that I replicate websites flawlessly and guarantee client satisfaction.
 I'm driven by passion and dedicated to consistently delivering exceptional results